linusshops/common/README.md

 are third-party, but if their is an in-house team, that team will be responsible for a number of custom ones as well.
 In all likelihood, there are solutions to similar problems peppered through all of them.
-This module serves as a single point of dependency for all of them.
+This module serves as a single point of dependency.
 Doing this will improve development time and decrease redundancies.

 ### Impetus